-Over the multi-year project, Commission Systems team members worked with hundreds of line-of-business, and process and technology support managers and teams, and created an unprecedented comprehensive employee performance plus customer relationship management process and technology integration plan: EPM + CRM.
+Over the multi-year project Commission Systems team members worked with hundreds of line-of-business, and process and technology support managers and teams, and created an unprecedented comprehensive Employee Performance plus Customer Relationship Management process and technology development and integration plan: EPM + CRM.

-The plan included frameworks and methods for goal-setting and performance planning; on-demand activity and results management and reporting; individual and team-based sales, referral, service, and productivity incentive and recognition programs; multi-platform source data and data warehouse integration; technology platform development and deployment; management coaching; and performance evaluation.
+The plan included full-scope Business Requirement and Functional Specification documents, including frameworks and methods for unit and individual goal-setting and performance planning; on-demand activity and results management and reporting; individual and team-based sales, referral, service, relationship, and productivity incentive and recognition programs; multi-platform source data and data warehouse integration; technology platform development and deployment; management coaching; and performance evaluation.

 The project pre-dated the popular emergence of CRM by 2-3 years, and the subsequent explosion in employee and business performance management by almost a decade.